Skip to content

 A rendering of the Ann Dunham Water Garden at the Obama Presidential Center.
 The center of the picture features a sculpture from artist Maya Lin surrounded by green trees.
 Arround the sculpture is a paved pathway with a variety of people walking, sitting, standing, and playing.
 The picture is outdoors and takes place in the daytime.

-Ann Dunham Water Garden
+The Ann Dunham Water Terrace

 A graphic rendering of a garden with lush flowering plants, tall trees and stone walkways around a small pond.
 People are milling about.